geut/brode/README.md

 `brode index.js --target firefox`

-`brode` is doing the follwing for you:
+`brode` is doing the following for you:

 1. Compiles the `index.js` with [esbuild](https://esbuild.github.io/).
 1. Adds [polyfills](packages/esbuild-plugin-brode/README.md) for every Node.js core module/globals.